1. Language: I have probably learned equal amounts of English slang from the Irish and English as I have French! For example:

 2. Made in Chelsea: At first I thought it was terrible – so many silent, awkward moments – but suddenly I am addicted.
 Bloody English!
 Credit to Grace, Molly and Serena for getting me into this one

-3. Speculoos: Ok so not exactly a new concept to me, I discovered this in Japan but it deserved a mention.
+3. Speculoos: Ok so not exactly a new concept to me, I discovered this in Japan but it deserves a mention.
 Best.
 Thing.
 Ever.
-It is a caramel kind of biscuit flavour made into a paste, think Nutella like.
+It is a caramel kind of biscuit flavoured spread.
 A spoon and a jar of this will brighten any day, no matter how bad!

 4. Dogs: By this I mean how ridiculously small dogs can be to the point where their little tiny legs actually struggle to walk.
-More like rats that dogs if you ask me.
+More like rats than dogs if you ask me.

-5. Food: Oh, where do I start?
-Baked Camembert drizzled with honey and topped with baked apple.
+5. Food: Baked Camembert drizzled with honey and topped with baked apple.
 Camembert cheese naan bread.
 Foie gras.
 First proper French ratatouille.
 Chartreuse (a very strong digestive liqueur).
 Milka chocolate.
-Christmas flavoured tea.
+Christmas-flavoured tea.
 Citrus tarts with raspberries.
 Fresh, fresh bread.

 6. Economics: So I decided I had to take one challenging paper and considering I had never studied economics before I thought 4th year Development Economics was the one for me.
 I am pleasantly surprised at how interesting it is, despite being 4 hours long.

-8. Sweating: Sorry this is gross but literally walking at a snail’s pace here and you still arrive at your destination ridiculously frazzled and sweaty!
+8. Humidity: Walking at a snail’s pace here and you still arrive at your destination ridiculously frazzled and sweaty!

 9. My French bank account: Took a long time to set up but I officially have an overseas bank account with debit card included!

-10. Last but not least…learning to appreciate the journey: Becoming accustomed to the slow pace of French life means I have had to take a step back and actually enjoy each moment and experience rather than thinking and planning ahead.
+10. Last but not least…adjusting to the slow pace of French life means I have had to take a step back and actually enjoy each moment and experience rather than thinking and planning ahead.